Smokin’ Ed’s Carolina Reaper Wins Guinness World Records Hottest Pepper

 Smokin’ Ed’s Carolina Reaper

-Guinness has now recognized a new Smokin’ Ed’s Carolina Reaper record average of 1,641,000 SHU (Scoville heat units) made effective on August 11, 2017, which is over 71,000 SHU hotter than its groundbreaking 2013 record.
+Guinness has now recognized a new Smokin’ Ed’s record average of 1,641,000 SHU (Scoville Heat Units).
+This became effective on August 11, 2017.
+The figure is over 71,000 SHU hotter than its groundbreaking 2013 record.
 In comparison, Jalapeno peppers rate at 2,500 to 8,000 SHU.

 Breeding Guinness World Records Hottest Pepper: Smokin’ Ed’s Carolina Reaper